sbarton272/workspace-setup/README.md

 Example Vim Settings
 ====================

-This project is to keep track of an example vim settings file that has been optimized for the Nest environment
+This project is to keep track of an example vim settings

+This relies on the vudle plugin manager

 Usage
 =====